The Ultimate Siargao Travel Guide

 Location: Catangnan, Mindanao 8419, Siargao

-Just a short walk away from Cloud 9, Buddha’s Surf Resort definitely lives up to its name.
-Its staff are well-acquainted with things related to surfing, such as which spots are best and at what time, so if you’re a first-time surfer, it’s best to ask their opinion.
+Just a short walk from Cloud 9, Buddha’s Surf Resort lives up to its name.
+Its staff are well-acquainted with surfing-related things, such as which spots are best and when, so if you’re a first-time surfer, it’s best to ask their opinion.
 The hotel’s in-house restaurant serves Filipino and Thai dishes.
 You can book a room here for Php 1,921 (via Agoda).

 Reef Beach Resort